-- Prerequisite: SPAN 340 or SPAN 352 or SPAN 353 or SPAN 355 or SPAN 356 or consent of instructor
+Prerequisite: SPAN 340 or SPAN 352 or SPAN 353 or SPAN 355 or SPAN 356

-- Offering: Alternate years

-- Instructor: Montero
+• Instructor: Montero

 SPAN 446 Topics in Modern and Contemporary Peninsular Literature (1)

 This course offers advanced study of selected literary texts within their socio-historical context.
 Topics will vary but may include literature of the Generation of '98, the Postwar, Francoism and censorship, the "destape" or unleashing of cultural and political energies after Franco, as well as emerging feminist trends in contemporary Spanish literature and film.
 Conducted in Spanish.